-As Black Swan’s activation at Cannes Lions 2017 drew to a close and the festival ended, we put the collected data to further use and analysed the social conversation we had seen surrounding the festival.
-We wanted to understand people’s reaction to this year’s event; both those at the festival, and those engaging from afar.
+Following Cannes Lions 2017, we put our collected data to further use and analysed the social conversation surrounding the festival.
+We wanted to understand people’s reaction to this year’s event – both at the festival, and those engaging from afar.

-Our findings were overwhelming; there was one thing on everyone’s minds at this year’s Cannes Lions this year – and that was the role of women in industry.
+Our findings were overwhelming.
+There was one thing on everyone’s minds – the role of women in industry.
 Stories of gender equality and female empowerment dominated our dataset, with conversations centring around the breaking down of gender stereotypes, closing the pay gap and celebrating the powerful, female figures leading the way forward in business.

 - “Men still run the world”